Multi-Agent Active Search using Detection and Location Uncertainty: Introduction

-Besides uncertainty in the sensor measurements, executing active search with multiple agents creates an additional challenge.
-Centralized planning in a multi-agent setting is often impractical due to communication constraints \cite{1291662,feddema2002decentralized,yan2013survey,robin2016multi}.
-Further, a system that is dependent on a central coordinator that expects synchronicity from all agents can easily collapse due to a communication or agent failure in the real world.

-In our problem formulation, the agents are not entirely independent actors and therefore still share information with their peers in the team when possible.
-However, we do not require them to communicate synchronously and instead assume that each agent is able to independently plan and execute its next sensing action using whatever information it already has and happens to receive.
+Besides facing observation uncertainty, multi-agent active search introduces an additional challenge.
+Centralized planning with multiple agents is common but often impractical due to communication constraints \cite{1291662,yan2013survey}.
+Further, a system dependant on a central coordinator expecting synchronicity from all agents is also susceptible to communication or agent failure.
+In our problem formulation, the agents share information with their peers when possible, but do not depend on any particular communication arriving.
+We assume that each agent independently plans and executes its sensing actions using whatever information it already has or receives.

-In this paper, we introduce a realistic sensor measurement model that accounts for the uncertainty in both target detection and its measured location.
-Using these noisy sensor measurements, our goal is to enable a team of autonomous ground robots to perform decentralized decision making about sensing actions that would most efficiently lead them to detect all OOIs in an unknown search space.
-Our problem formulation and the related assumptions discussed in \cref{sec:prob_def} are driven by our work on the real-world multi-robot search team described in \cite{guttendorf2022ugvuav}.